Tel: 014 004 0131

 What makes Shangri-La special for conferences?

-- Choice of three quality air-conditioned venues
+- Choice of four quality venues

 - Seating from 10 to 250 delegates with delicious menu and theme options